Breder.org

 But well, make no mistake, the system, defined as the composite of the microservices that make it up, keeps growing in complexity still.
 Microservices do not manage or tame the overall system complexity, au contraire, my dear reader.

 What would be simple function calls in the same binary executable is now communication between processes across a network.
-While function calls can never fail (the processor will always jump to the requested instruction) and the function input and output data types are validated statically during build time (assuming a statically-typed language), no such things thaken for granted in the monolith are as natural on microservices: Federation/communication over the network may fail (we need to implement retries, timeouts and backoff) and two microservices might disagree on how to serialize and deserialize a message (typically when there's an interface contract mismatch).
+While function calls can never fail (the processor will always jump to the requested instruction) and the function input and output data types are validated statically during build time (assuming a statically-typed language), no such things taken for granted in the monolith are as natural on microservices: Federation/communication over the network may fail (we need to implement retries, timeouts and backoff) and two microservices might disagree on how to serialize and deserialize a message (typically when there's an interface contract mismatch).

 Cross-cutting features that were once, not easy, but tractable to implement, are now days-long cross-service efforts to propagate a change while preventing interface breakage at each step through reasoning in terms of backwards compatibility.